15 Best Things to Do in South Windsor (CT)

 In the decades after the Civil War this was the richest city in the nation, a place of booming industry led by brands like Colt’s Patent Fire-Arms Manufacturing Company.

-At this time one of city’s many esteemed residents was Mark Twain, who wrote his most famous works at a splendid neo-Gothic house that is now a museum.
+At that time one of the city’s many esteemed residents was Mark Twain.
+He wrote his most famous works at a splendid neo-Gothic house, now an excellent writer’s museum.

-The Wadsworth Atheneum, America’s first public museum, has fabulous collections in American art, decorative arts and European art from Caravaggio to Dalí, via Joseph Wright of Derby, Renoir, Monet, Max Ernst and Joan Miró.
+I’d make time for the Wadsworth Atheneum, America’s first public museum, which has fabulous collections.
+These cover American art, decorative arts and European art from Caravaggio to Dalí, via Joseph Wright of Derby, Renoir, Monet, Max Ernst and Joan Miró.

-The Connecticut Science Center is up there with the best high-tech hands-on museums, and historic Bushnell Park boasts a carousel that has been turning since 1914.
+For families, the Connecticut Science Center is up there with the best high-tech hands-on museums.
+Elsewhere, historic Bushnell Park boasts a carousel that has been turning since 1914.

 15 Best Things to Do in South Windsor (CT):